Decree Absolute Ends Marriage but Not Financial Commitments

-A Decree Absolute legally ends a marriage in England & Wales but it does not necessarily end your financial commitments to your ex-spouse.
-Unless you have a Clean Break Order or a Consent Order in place, your ex-spouse can make a claim on your financial assets at any point in the future, even if you acquired the money after your relationship ended.
+A Decree Absolute legally ends a marriage in England and Wales but it does not end your financial commitments to your ex-spouse.

 Divorce Financial Agreements

-When getting a divorce you need to agree on the division of property, money and any other assets that you own (either solely or jointly).
-Some people can reach a decision between themselves and so do not feel the need to involve a Divorce Lawyer in these discussions.
+When getting a divorce you and your spouse need to agree on how you'll divide the property, money and any other assets that you own (either solely or jointly).
+Some people can reach an informal decision between themselves and so do not feel the need to involve a Divorce Lawyer in these discussions.
 However, it's important to note that unless this agreement is formalised then this may not be the end of the financial matters.

 This may come as a surprise and it is something you need to seriously consider before applying for a Decree Absolute.

-Even if you agreed on the division of finances at the time of the divorce, unless the agreement has been made legally binding in the Courts, your ex-spouse can make a financial claim against you in the future.
-There is no time limit in place, so it could be a matter of years before a claim is made.
+Even if you and your ex agreed on the division of finances at the time of your divorce, unless the agreement has been made legally binding in the Courts your ex could still make a financial claim.
+There is no time limit for making a claim, so it could be a matter of years before this happens.

-Often this happens because one person has reflected that the Divorce Financial Settlement was not actually fair, and in fact their ex-spouse should have made more of a financial contribution.
-They may consider that the divorce was rushed through at the time, and in hindsight feel dissatisfied with the deal that was struck.
+Often financial claims are made because one person has reflected that the Divorce Financial Settlement was not actually fair, and that their ex-spouse should have made a greater financial contribution.
+They might think the divorce was rushed through at the time and in hindsight feel dissatisfied with the deal that was struck.

 Consent Orders and Clean Break Orders

 The only way to avoid a financial claim being made against you after a divorce is with a Court Order.
-There are different types of Court Order available, and if you are interested in protecting your finances, you should consider getting a Consent Order or a Clean Break Order.
+There are different types of Court Order available, and if you are interested in protecting your finances, you should consider putting a Consent Order or a Clean Break Order in place.

-A Clean Break Order is for people who currently have no assets to divide, but who want to ensure any financial ties are severed.
+A__ Divorce Clean Break Order__ is for people who currently have no assets to divide, but who want to ensure any financial ties are severed.
 Often people assume because they have no assets they don't need a Financial Order.
 But what about if you do acquire wealth later on in life?
-Were this to happen, a Clean Break Order would prevent your ex-spouse from making a financial claim against you further down the line, essentially ring-fencing any money you acquire in the future would be ring-fenced.
+Were this to happen, a Clean Break Order would prevent your ex-spouse from making a financial claim against you further down the line, essentially ring-fencing any money you acquire in the future.

-A Consent Order does exactly the same but details the assets you currently own and how they will be divided.
-It formalises your divorce financial agreement, setting out how you are going to split your savings, property, pensions and any other assets that you own.
-Like a Clean Break Order, once it has been made legally-binding by the Court, your ex-spouse will not be able to pursue a financial claim against you.
+A__ Divorce Consent Order__ is for those who have assets to divide at the time.
+This Court Order formalises the financial agreement between you and your ex, setting out how you are going to split your savings, property, pensions and any other assets that you own.
+Like a Clean Break Order, once this has been made legally-binding by the Court, your ex-spouse will not be able to pursue a financial claim against you.

 Talk to a Divorce Solicitor